How to Deal with Content Theft

 - Put the other half of your energy into serving those customers as well as you possibly can, providing great value, and building great relationships in the process.

-Here's the thing: People who pirate their way to your content probably wasn't going to pay you anyway.
+Here's the thing: People who pirate their way to your content probably aren't going to pay you anyway.
 So you're not losing any revenue, and they don't cost you anything, either.
 You don't lose anything at all because of it.
 Don't worry about it.

 In fact, it's likely you may gain something.
 If you know who your Ideal Customer is, and you're providing great value for them, there's a pretty good chance that the person who got your content for free will either become a paying customer themselves later, or they'll recommend you to others who will then become paying customers.